leonjovanovic/drl-policy-gradient-cartpole/README.md

 ![Actor-Critic NN structure](images/reinforce_vs_ac.jpg)

-&nbsp;&nbsp;&nbsp;&nbsp; Graph shows that in average both algorithms perform similary but A3C in case of Cartpole performes much better in few cases.
+&nbsp;&nbsp;&nbsp;&nbsp; Graph shows that in average both algorithms perform similary but A3C performes much better in few cases.
+If we look only at stable results, A3C slightly outperformes A2C.

 * Best mean reward in last 100 games
     * **A2C: after 33.6k steps - 45 games**
-    * **A3C: after 6.6k steps - approx. **
+    * **A3C: after 6.6k steps**

 ## Rest of the data and TensorBoard
-&nbsp;&nbsp;&nbsp;&nbsp;Rest of the training data can be found at [/content/runs](https://github.com/leonjovanovic/deep-reinforcement-learning-atari-pong/tree/main/content/runs).
+&nbsp;&nbsp;&nbsp;&nbsp;Rest of the training data can be found at [/results](https://github.com/leonjovanovic/deep-reinforcement-learning-atari-pong/tree/main/results).
 If you wish to see it and compare it with the rest, I recommend using TensorBoard.
 After installation simply change the directory where the data is stored, use the following command

 ```python
 LOG_DIR = "full\path\to\data"